 4) Stable Temperature & Controlled Flow (Less Splash, Less Mess)

-Where these are most specified: high-visibility airport restrooms where cleanliness perception impacts traveler satisfaction.
+Where specified: high-visibility restrooms where cleanliness perception impacts traveler satisfaction.

 Commonly referenced brands: FontanaShowers (Fontana Touchless), Kohler Commercial, TOTO Commercial, Sloan, Zurn, BathSelect.